aulivis/ai-offer/docs/GOOGLE_OAUTH_BRANDING.md

 ## Solution 1: Configure Google OAuth Consent Screen (Recommended - Quick Fix)

-The application name shown in Google's consent screen is controlled by your Google Cloud Console OAuth settings.

-### Steps:
+**Important**: Even though you enabled Google OAuth in Supabase, the branding (app name) is controlled by the Google Cloud project that owns your OAuth credentials.
+You need to configure the OAuth consent screen in Google Cloud Console.

+### Finding Your Google Cloud Project

+If you already have Google OAuth credentials configured in Supabase:
+1. Check your environment variables for `SUPABASE_AUTH_EXTERNAL_GOOGLE_CLIENT_ID`
+2. The Client ID format is: `xxxxx.apps.googleusercontent.com`
+3. This Client ID belongs to a Google Cloud project

+### Option A: If You Already Have a Google Cloud Project

 1. **Go to Google Cloud Console**
    - Visit: https://console.cloud.google.com/
-   - Select the project that contains your Google OAuth credentials
+   - Select the project that contains your OAuth credentials (the one with your Client ID)

 2. **Navigate to OAuth Consent Screen**
    - Go to: **APIs & Services** → **OAuth consent screen**